 A geographical representation of the Zone of Influence was produced in QGIS 3.26.1 using the proposed development boundary and publicly available OpenStreetMaps.
-This was used in combination with NPWS shapefiles to identify the boundaries of European sites in relation to the Zone of Influence (Figure 3.1).
+This was used in combination with NPWS shapefiles to identify the boundaries of European sites in relation to the Zone of Influence (Figure 1.1).

 It was determined that no European sites occur within the Zone of Influence for the proposed development.
-European sites in the vicinity of proposed development, but outside of the Zone of Influence are shown in Table 3.1 below.
+European sites in the vicinity of proposed development, but outside of the Zone of Influence are presented in Table 3.1 below.

-Figure 3.1 The Zone of Influence of the proposed development.
+Figure 1.1 The Zone of Influence of the proposed development.

-Table 3.1 European sites located within the vicinity of Zone of Influence.
+Table 3.1 European sites located within the vicinity but outside the Zone of Influence.

-European site [site code] Distance from the proposed development.
-South Dublin Bay and River Tolka Estuary SPA [004024] 3.2km southeast; 4.6km downstream via the River Liffey South Dublin Bay SAC [000210] 3.2km southeast North Bull Island SPA [004006] 7.2km northeast; 7.2km downstream via the River Liffey and Dublin Bay North Dublin Bay SAC [000206] 7.2km northeast; 7.2km downstream via the River Liffey and Dublin Bay North-west Irish Sea SPA [004236] 7.2km northeast; 7.2km downstream via the River Liffey and Dublin Bay
+European site [site code] Distance from the proposed development South Dublin Bay and River Tolka Estuary SPA [004024] 2km northeast South Dublin Bay SAC [000210] 2.3km southeast North Bull Island SPA [004006] 4.6km northeast North Dublin Bay SAC [000206] 4.6km northeast North-west Irish Sea SPA [004236] 6.3km northeast